4yu5h-crtl/Frontend_Builder/README.md

 ### Adding New Features

-To add new features to the Frontend Developer:
+To add new features to Frontend Developer:

 1. Create a new component in the `components/` directory
 2. Add utility functions in the `utils/` directory if needed